 Because of the stress of doing dual-duty with caregiving, it’s prudent for sandwich caregivers to add respite care to their personal caregiving duties.
 Respite care gives family caregivers a welcome break from the worry and stress of their caregiving duties.

-Family members may also seek respite care when transitioning their parents to an assisted living or nursing care center permanently so that the senior has time to adjust.
-Seniors most often need part-time or full-time care after a crisis or hospitalization, so many sandwich caregivers find that nursing homes can help with short-term rehabilitation, which gives them a break.
+- Family members may also seek respite care when transitioning their parents to an assisted living or nursing care center permanently so that the senior has time to adjust.

 Caregivers from the sandwich generation are wise to consult with a tax attorney or accountant with experience in eldercare as they take on the responsibility of caring for elderly parents.
 Family caregivers can usually ease the financial burden of caregiving when they file their annual taxes.